Canonical Voting: Towards Robust Oriented Bounding Box Detection in 3D Scenes: Method

 \subsection{Overview}

 Figure~\ref{fig:pipeline} illustrates our detection pipeline.
-It can be split into three stages: first, we regress Local Canonical Coordinates, scales and objectness for each scene point, and we explain why it works in comparison to conventional direct offset regression~\cite{qi2019deep}; then a canonical voting algorithm is proposed to generate a vote map on 3D grids; finally, a LCC back projection checking module is leveraged to progressively eliminate false positives and generate bounding boxes from the vote map.
+It can be split into three stages: first, we regress Local Canonical Coordinates, scales and objectness for each scene point, and we explain why it works in comparison to conventional direct offset regression~\cite{qi2019deep}; then a canonical voting algorithm is proposed to generate a vote map on 3D grids; finally, an LCC back projection checking module is leveraged to progressively eliminate false positives and generate bounding boxes.
 To make it easier to understand, we will first describe the procedure for single-class object prediction and then discuss how it can be extended to multiple classes.